cbaziotis/ekphrasis/README.md

-Text processing tool, offering tokenization capable of handling text from social networks (twitter, facebook...), spell correction and word segmentation using word statistics from 2 different big corpora (english Wikipedia, twitter - 330mil tweets)
+Text processing tool, offering tokenization capable of handling text from social networks (twitter, facebook...), spell correction and word segmentation using word statistics from 2 big corpora (english Wikipedia, twitter - 330mil tweets)
 ###Tokenization
 The tokenizer understands many expressions found in natural language such as dates, times, currencies, hashtags, emoticons and much more...
 ###Spell Correction